gitlevich/scsc-kt/scsc-monolith/docs/qna/HowToTestNonInjectedDomainServiceInAggregateCommandHandler.md

 ## Q: How to test an aggregate command handler with a non-injected dependency?

+**Note:**
+I proposed an alternative solution I like more: Cart aggregate doesn't create Order, instead a `WheneverCheckoutIsRequested` policy does the job on `CartCheckoutRequestedEvent`, sending a new `CreateOrderCommand`.
+I changed `Order` to have a `@commandHandler` constructor that takes both the command and the `ProductValidation` dependency.
+This way, the dependency is injected and can be mocked.
+I worked around potential architecture violation flagged by the architecture test by segregating the domain service interface of that `Validator`.
+I still have qualms about the design: `OrderValidation` class bothers me, but I don't have a better idea yet.

+**Issue:**
 The snippet below instantiates what appears to be a domain service in the Order aggregate constructor:

 ```